diCaminha/studying/microservices_node_udemy/fund_microservices.md

 A problem with using Sync communication:
 ex:
     we have 4 services:
-    1. Code to sign up a user
+    Service 1.
+Code to sign up a user
-    2. Code to list avaliable products
+    Service 2.
+Code to list avaliable products
-    3. Code to purchase a product
+    Service 3.
+Code to purchase a product

-    4. code to show products ordered by a particular user
+    Service 4. code to show products ordered by a particular user

     service 4 requires all other 'services' (1,2 and 3) in order to response the required data.
 That said, if Service 1 has a problem, then the whole execution of Serrvice 4 will be compromised.